CompuTec/computec-docs/docs/appengine/plugins-user-guide/bulk-changes-on-bills-of-materials/installation-and-configuration.md

 ## CompuTec AppEngine and Plugin Installation and Configuration

-To install CompuTec AppEngine, follow the step-by-step instructions outlined in the [Installation Guide](../../administrators-guide/configuration-and-administration/installation.md).
+To install and configure CompuTec AppEngine, follow the step-by-step instructions outlined in the [Installation Guide](https://learn.computec.one/docs/appengine/administrators-guide/configuration-and-administration/installation).

-For the full configuration and administrative steps, refer to the [Configuration and Administration](docs/appengine/administrators-guide/configuration-and-administration/configuration.md) guide.

 ## CompuTec ProcessForce